 - Schedule your appointment well before your paper is due.
 Leave time to do revisions after the consultation.

-- Come back regularly to work on a sequence of skills in a variety of assignments.
+- Book multiple appointments to work on a sequence of skills in a variety of assignments.

 Writing Plus Workshops & Research and Writing Seminars